 Last night, on the flight back from the Gambia to Sweden, I spent a couple of hours looking at the starry sky that was so tenderly watching over the artificial lights of Europe.
 One German town followed the other, our home continent was bathing in light, and it was a beautiful night indeed.
 During that flight, one thought kept coming into my head – how to grasp all the lessons gained from traveling and how to ensure that they will remain in order to create a lasting impact instead of vanishing once the trip is over.
 We are now back in Sweden (hello, y’all!) after an unforgettable week in the Gambia, the smallest country in mainland Africa.
 In this post, we will share some basic information about the country and how to get there, as well as talk about our first impressions of this delightful little country on the African west coast.

 Basic Information About The Gambia

 The Gambia, located in West Africa, is mostly surrounded by Senegal.
-The country also has a short coastline bordering to the Atlantic Ocean.
-The country is one of the smallest on the African continent, and it is the smallest on mainland Africa.
-The country gained independence from United Kingdom in 1965 and it has been one of the more stable countries in Africa.
+The country also has a short coastline bordering the Atlantic Ocean.
+It is also one of the smallest on the African continent, and it is the smallest on mainland Africa.
+The country gained independence from the United Kingdom in 1965 and it has been one of the more stable countries in Africa.
 The capital of the Gambia is Banjul, which is located on St Mary’s Island, where the Gambia River meets the Atlantic Ocean.
 The Gambia River runs across the country.
-The largest city of this small African state is Serekunda.
+The largest city in this small African state is Serekunda.

 The official language of the Gambia is English.
 There are several ethnic groups, each with their own language and traditions.
 The largest groups are Mandinka, Fula, and Wolof.
 According to the 2013 census, the population is 1,882,450.